 I am often asked what inspires me, the simple answer is the energy, atmosphere and light of somewhere or something!
 I can only say that I have no clue what will inspire me in any given moment, I don’t think about subject matter because I am not bothered about this.
 I simply drive around until whatever it is catches my attention.

 I feel extremely honoured to have won 21 awards for my painting over the last 2 years, and am very chuffed to have been one of 100 artists worldwide to be chosen to appear in ‘Contemporary Artists of Excellence 2016’ coffee table book available from Amazon and all public Galleries and Museums.

-I am one of two artists selected to represent the United Kingdom in the Worldwide International Watercolour Societies 2017 exhibition.
+I was one of two artists selected to represent the United Kingdom in the Worldwide International Watercolour Societies 2017 exhibition in India.

-In addition and by no means least - I am one of the few British artists selected by IWS England to exhibit my painting 'Vertigo' at Fabriano Convention and Exhibition in Italy May 2018.
-I look forward to this trip enormously.
+In addition and by no means least - I was one of the few British artists selected by IWS England to exhibit my painting 'Vertigo' at Fabriano Convention and Exhibition in Italy May 2018.

 I am a Palm Art award nominee 2018.